Adil Omar

-Adil Omar (born 17 May 1991) is a multi-genre recording artist, rapper, record producer, singer and songwriter from Islamabad, Pakistan.
+Adil Omar (born 17 May 1991) is a Pakistani rapper, singer, songwriter, record producer and filmmaker from Islamabad.
 In addition to being a solo artist, he is also involved in songwriting and production for other artists.

 Biography and early life

 Omar was born in London, England, but grew up in Islamabad.
 He lost his father at the age of 10 due to alcoholism and saved his mother's life at 11.
 In 1998, Omar's father was falsely imprisoned which was revealed in a series of prison letters posted to Omar's social media.
 He had a stutter which he learned to manage through rapping.
 He was in and out of multiple schools and eventually dropped out at 17 to pursue a career in music.

 Music career

 Career beginnings

 Omar was raised on Pink Floyd and other classic rock from birth and got introduced to hip-hop at age 5 with Tupac Shakur.
 He was then inspired by Dr. Dre to become a hip hop artist at the age of 8 after watching "Keep Their Heads Ringin'" then started writing lyrics and rapping at the age of 9 after listening to Wu-Tang Clan's The W album.
 He began recording and producing music by 13.
 In 2008, Omar caught the attention of B-Real of Cypress Hill who invited him to visit Los Angeles, helping launch his music career.

 Between 2010 and 2012, Omar put together The Mushroom Cloud Effect, a street album consisting of compiled tracks and unheard demos of Omar's early rapping and non-production work with Soul Assassins affiliated producers such as Fredwreck, DJ Solo and DJ Lethal handling the music.
 The most notable song was "Paki Rambo".
 This was during press coverage on BBC, CNN, The Associated Press and many other news outlets which brought Omar considerable attention.
 This was followed by a government-imposed YouTube ban which momentarily affected the distribution and exposure of all independent musicians in the country.